andrewt3000/MachineLearning/neuralNets.md

 Cross entropy function is suitable for a classification where the output is a value between 0 and 1.
 The loss will be 0 if the output value is 1 and that is the correct classification.
 Conversely, the loss approaches infinity as the output approaches 0 for the correct classification.

-- The term loss function applies to a single example.
-- The term error function refers to a single example and whether it's right or wrong for performance measurment, not training.
-- The terms cost, total loss, and objective function refers to the entire dataset or mini-batch and may include regularization.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/cross_entropy.png" />